Hello & Welcome

 Guiding Values

-honesty . curiosity . authenticity . transparency . mutuality . compassion commitment . reliability . courage . accountability . connection . trust
+honesty . curiosity . authenticity . transparency . mutuality . compassion . commitment . reliability . courage . accountability . connection . trust . acceptance . humor .

-As a trauma & attachment focused therapist, I am interested in how relationships affect personal change and draw from relational models of treatment.
-I view therapy as an on-going relational encounter between patient and therapist in which meaningful qualities and newfound capacities emerge as the relationship develops over time.
+I am interested in how relationships affect personal change and draw from relational models of treatment.
+I view therapy as an on-going relational encounter between client/s and therapist in which meaningful qualities and newfound capacities emerge as the relationship develops over time.
 Within those unique aspects of the relationship we explore personal and interpersonal themes that bring you to therapy.

 • Licensed Marriage & Family Therapist in the states of Illinois & Colorado